 Discrimination against indigenous women and girls must be understood taking into consideration the multifaceted nature of their identity.
 As indigenous women and girls, they face discrimination and gender-based violence frequently committed by state and non-state actors.
 These forms of violence and discrimination are widespread and often remain in impunity.
 Indigenous women and girls also have an inextricable link and relation to their peoples, lands, territories, natural resources, culture, and worldview.
 To comply with articles 1 and 2 and other relevant provisions of the Convention on the Elimination of All Forms of Discrimination against Women (the Convention), state action, legislation, and policies must reflect the multifaceted identity of indigenous women and girls.

 State action to prevent and address discrimination against indigenous women and girls must integrate a gender, indigenous women, intersectional, intercultural, and multi-disciplinary perspective throughout their lifespan.
 A gender perspective takes into consideration the stereotypes and inferior treatment that have affected indigenous women and girls historically, and still affect them in the present.
-There stereotypes are based on both their sex and gender, as defined in paragraph 2 of this General Recommendation.
+These stereotypes are based on both their sex and gender, as defined in paragraph 2 of this General Recommendation.
 An intersectional approach, requires for a state considering the multitude of factors which combine to increase the exposure of indigenous women and girls to different and arbitrary treatment, on the basis of their race, indigenous origin or identity, sex, gender, ethnicity, age, disability, language, situation of poverty, educational level, migration, and displacement.
 Indigenous women suffer intersectional discrimination both within and outside of their territories.
 An indigenous women and girls’ perspective entails understanding the different history, experiences, realities, and needs of indigenous women and men related to human rights protection based on their sex and gender differences.
 It also involves considering the status of indigenous girls as developing persons, which requires a state response and interventions appropriate to their age, development, condition, and of quality.
 An intercultural perspective considers the cultural diversity of indigenous peoples, their worldview, culture, and languages.
 Finally, a multidisciplinary approach appreciates the multifaceted identity of indigenous women, and how different disciplines related to law, health, education, culture, anthropology, the economy, and work have and still shape the social experience of indigenous women and girls, and promote discrimination against them.
 These perspectives and approaches are key to prevent and eradicate discrimination against indigenous women and girls, and to fulfill the goal of social justice when human rights violations against them occur.

 The prohibition of discrimination under articles 1 and 2 must be strictly applied to ensure the rights of indigenous women and girls, including those living in voluntary isolation or initial contact, to self-determination and integrity of their traditional lands, territories and resources, culture, worldview, and environment; and the right to consultation and to be consulted, through their own representative institutions in order to obtain their free, prior and informed consent before adopting and implementing legislative or administrative measures that may affect them, effective participation, and benefit-sharing in matters which concern them.
 This set of rights forms the foundation for a holistic understanding of the rights of indigenous women.
 The violation of any of these rights constitutes discrimination against indigenous women.